2018-2019 Examination periods

 19th- 23rd August 2019

-You are expected to make yourself available for the entire exam period.
+Students are expected to make themselves available for the entire exam period.

 Note: Students may have module exams outside of the official exams period.
 Please contact your TPO (Taught Programmes Office) for further information.

 The next set of examinations are August Resit Exams.
 Resit Exams will run from Monday 19th - Friday 23rd August 2019.
 All students should make themselves available for re-assessment during this week.
 The exact days and times of each module exam will be published to students on Monday 12th August 2019.
 On or after this date, please use the links below to see a list of exams.
 We recommend that you check this link for updates 24 hrs prior to scheduled exams - it is possible that venues will be adjusted.